-Disposition of EPub.
-On November 30, 1999, we completed the disposition of approximately 85% of our EPub business unit for \$281.0 million in cash, inclusive of certain adjustments.
-We will retain approximately 15% of EPub's equity in connection with the transaction.
+Pending disposition of EPub.
+On September 14, 1999, we entered into a definitive agreement to sell approximately 84% of our EPub business unit for \$305.0 million in cash, subject to certain adjustments.
+We will retain approximately 16% of EPub's equity in connection with the transaction.
 In addition, we will have a designee on the EPub's Board of Directors.
-EPub is a marketer and publisher of coupon books and discount programs which provides customers with unique products and services that are designed to enhance a customer's purchasing power.
+The transaction is subject to regulatory approvals and customary conditions and is expected to be consummated in the fourth quarter of 1999.
+The sale of EPub is expected to generate an after-tax gain of approximately \$125.0 million.
+EPub is the world's largest marketer and publisher of coupon books and discount programs which provides customers with unique products and services that are designed to enhance a customer's purchasing power.